-The following summary is qualified in its entirety by the detailed information appearing elsewhere in this Prospectus and the Annexes hereto.
-Stockholders are urged to read this Prospectus and the Annexes in their entirety.
+The following summary is qualified in its entirety by the detailed information appearing elsewhere in this Prospectus.
+Stockholders are urged to read this Prospectus in its entirety.

-As a result of the Exchange Offer and of the Company being the owner of 97.7% of the voting equity of Old VASCO, the Company effectively succeeded to the business and operations of Old VASCO and, on a consolidated basis, to the prior financial history of Old VASCO.
-Therefore certain historical financial information contained in this Prospectus refers to the Company and Old VASCO on a consolidated basis as if the Company was in existence concurrently with Old
+As a result of the Exchange Offer (defined below) and of the Company being the owner of 97.7% of the voting equity of VASCO Corp., a Delaware Corporation ("Old VASCO"), the Company effectively succeeded to the business and operations of Old VASCO and, on a consolidated basis, to the prior financial history of Old VASCO.
+Therefore certain historical financial information contained in this Prospectus refers to the Company and Old VASCO on a consolidated basis as if the Company was in existence concurrently with Old VASCO.

-THE MERGER
+THE COMPANY